 that the inflicted hush of my infancy

-was stifling
+was stifling,

-and never should have been.
+never should have been.

 Grateful for